Skip to navigation Skip to content

 • select Continue

-• when the organisation's details are recorded on the AP screen, the system will create a record for the parent, generating a CRN
+• When the organisation's details are recorded on the AP screen, the system will create a record for the parent, generating a CRN

-When the record has been added, or if a record is already created, make note of the CRN, as it will need to be used to for PIT linking.
-See Creating, updating and ending Parental Income Test (PIT) links with dependent student, Australian Apprentice and job seeker recipients or claimants.
+When the record has been added, or if a record is already created, make a note of the CRN, as it will need to be used to for PIT linking.

 Processing Team: Typically done by specialised processing teams in a service centre or Smart Centre.
 Unless otherwise stated, all service delivery staff may complete this step if they are trained.

-Update the Independent/Homeless Away From Home Details (NIH) screen based on the students circumstances.
+Update the Independent/Homeless/Away from Home Details (NIH) screen based on the student's circumstances.

-If a new entry is required code the following:
+Add a new entry with the following:

-• Action: 'AFH'
+• Action: key 'AFH'

 • Reason: